KeithIMyers/chromiumos-docs/unit_tests.md

 -   Developers can't run functional tests without booting a Chrome OS device (or virtual machine) and deploying their code to it.
 -   A no-op Autotest-based test takes more than 20 seconds to run, compared to a tiny fraction of a second for a no-op unit test.
+Tast tests have minimal overhead, but they're still slower than unit tests.
 -   There are many things that can go wrong when booting a full Chrome OS system (e.g. hardware issues, network issues, legitimate but rare races in Chrome OS), and functional tests are much more likely to experience flakiness than